 The Audit Committee of the Board of Directors is responsible for information security oversight and is comprised entirely of independent directors.
-Additionally, three members of the Company's Board of Directors have relevant information security and cybersecurity experience.
+Additionally, two members of the Company's Board of Directors have relevant information security and cybersecurity experience.
 As part of their oversight, senior leadership meets with the Audit Committee at least annually to discuss information security and cybersecurity matters.

-Over the last three years, nominal costs were incurred related to information security breaches, including penalties and settlements.
-Over the last three years, the Company has experienced one known security breach, which occurred in June 2018.
-On an annual basis, the Company is audited by an external security services provider to the National Institute of Standards and Technology (NIST) SP 800-171 standards and enhances its security framework based upon the results of those audits.
-For new associates, and on an annual basis, the Company requires associates to take security awareness training and has an ongoing phishing recognition training and testing programs.
+Over the last three years, the Company has experienced one known information security breach, in connection with a ransomware incident that occurred in June 2021.
+Over the last three years, costs incurred related to information security breaches did not have a material adverse effect on our results of operations.
+However, as cybersecurity incidents continue to increase in scope and frequency, we may be unable to prevent a significant incident in the future which may materially impact our results of operations.
+Every two to three years, the Company is audited by an external security services provider to the National Institute of Standards and Technology (NIST) SP 800-171 standards and enhances its security framework based upon the results of those audits.
+For new associates, and on an annual basis, the Company requires associates to take security awareness training and has an on-going phishing recognition training and testing programs.